 Other than as stated below, Equip Super does not have a set approach or timeframe within which we may monitor and review an investment's approach to the consideration of the ESG factors.
-How we deal with lack of adherence to these standards and considerations is also determined on a case-by-case basis.

 The ESG factors include:

 - Environmental: In addition to wider concern on general environmental issues such as environmental degradation and natural resource use, there is increasing recognition of the threat of climate change to the stability of the global economic and financial system.
 These risks need to be managed and new opportunities captured as the world transitions to a low carbon economy. - Social: The way in which companies and enterprises manage their operations with respect to labour market practices, work health and safety, product liability and supply chain management (including modern slavery) can pose investment risk. - Governance: Governance risks are a long-term threat to investor value and consider such things as board composition, director incentives and general remuneration, diversity and inclusion, and ESG oversight.
 These risks can be present in nearly all asset classes, including equity, corporate debt, property and infrastructure investments.